 - Men are from Mars and women are from Venus.
 Each gender has different needs in the bedroom including the number of quality sleep to be a productive part of work and society.

 - Poor sleep hygiene.
 Just like men and women have different sleep needs, people have different sleep hygiene.
-If your partner attracted poor hygiene from college or living with roommates for years, it could be staying in the same bedroom is not in the cards for a proper night's sleep.
+If your partner is attracted to poor hygiene from college or living with roommates for years, it could be staying in the same bedroom is not in the cards for a proper night's sleep.

 - Shift work could be a reason for a bedroom divorce with 15 percent of Americans working an abnormal shift outside the normal 8 a.m. to 5 p.m. traditional day.

 - It could be a temporary issue that causes the bedroom divorce like PTSD or grief after a death of a loved one.
-In either case, seeking professional help is the first step to remove any barriers emotionally or spiritually that is hindering your sleep.
+In either case, seeking professional help is the first step to remove any barriers emotionally or spiritually that are hindering your sleep.
 But there are also some possible remedies to try as well if you are suffering from PTSD or grief.

-For some reading this blog, sleeping alone in separate quarters is not what you want.
+For some reading, this blog, sleeping alone in separate quarters is not what you want.
 Instead, think about all the ways you can make the bedroom you share with your loved one a place of restful sleep.

 What to track for your doctor will be helpful when you find yourself out of options and in need of some expert help.